What does the Paul Lee School Bus Safety Law require?

 If a student is left unattended on a school bus, school officials must notify the California Department of Motor Vehicles (CA DMV).
 Doing so authorizes the CA DMV to refuse to issue or renew, and to revoke or suspend, a bus driver certificate on these grounds.

 Is funding available to meet requirements of the bill?

-No. State funding or reimbursement is not available.
+No. State funding or reimbursement are not available.

 What should school transportation officials outside of California know?

 The enactment of new legislation in reaction to the need for increased student safety is a good impetus to review current safety procedures, access exposure, and plan for future enhancements as needed.